Skip to main content

 Apple

-In January 2024, Apple revised App Store Guideline 4.8 so that apps using third-party login no longer must specifically offer sign-in with Apple, but must provide an equivalent privacy-focused login option that limits data collection to name and email and allows private email usage.
+In January 2024, Apple revised App Store Review Guideline 4.8 (renamed "Login Services") so that apps using a third-party or social login service no longer must offer Sign in with Apple specifically — they may instead offer any equivalent login service that limits data collection to the user's name and email address, lets users keep their email address private, and does not collect in-app interactions for advertising purposes without consent.

 Apple Sign in has the most complex setup of the three providers, requiring an Apple Developer Program membership ($99/year), a primary App ID, a Services ID for web, domain verification, and a private key for generating ES256-signed JWT client secrets.